 It’s not easy being a procurement professional.
 On the one hand, you live or die based on the savings you’re able to achieve for a business.
 On the other, your business makes this task almost impossible.
 How can you determine the best deals for the business when the only spend information available is suppliers’ turnover reports, the P&L or trawling through supplier invoices in the filing cabinet?
 Just compiling one category of suppliers’ invoice line level information and taking the time to consolidate your company’s spend profile can become a full-time job, and that’s before you even start putting the tender together.

-Even when you do secure a great deal and save money via an existing or new supplier, how long before everyone in the company reverts back to type and starts buying from old, familiar suppliers at inflated prices?
+Even when you do secure a great deal and save money via an existing or new supplier, how long before everyone in the company reverts to type and starts buying from old, familiar suppliers at inflated prices?
 For business managers, the frustrating delays created of tedious manual approvals processes and the wait for purchase order numbers can affect day to day activity – and often leads to maverick spend simply in a bid to hit corporate deadlines.

 For procurement managers, the result is an ongoing battle with business managers.
 Without the ability to control this maverick spend, any cost savings evaporate and relationships with new suppliers can be undermined.
 Tough conversations with the Finance Director ensue.